Ryan McMahon Player Props: Rockies vs. Diamondbacks

 Ryan McMahon At The Plate

-- McMahon is batting .238 with 15 doubles, a triple, seven home runs and 23 walks.
+- McMahon has 15 doubles, two triples, eight home runs and 23 walks while hitting .253.

+- Among the qualified hitters, he ranks 87th in batting average, while his on-base percentage ranks 85th and he is 43rd in slugging.

-- McMahon enters this game on a four-game hitting streak.
-During his last games, he's hitting .444 with three homers.
+- McMahon enters this game on a five-game hitting streak.
+In his last games, he's hitting .600 with four homers.

-- Looking at the 50 games he has played this season, he's homered in seven of them (14.0%), and in 3.3% of his trips to the dish.
+- He has hit a home run in 15.7% of his games this season, and 3.7% of his plate appearances.

-- In 18 games this year (36.0%), McMahon has picked up an RBI, and in five of those games (10.0%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- McMahon has picked up an RBI in 37.3% of his games this year, with more than one RBI in 11.8% of his games.
+He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.